 - Food bank.
 Many communities have food banks for residents going through challenging financial times.
 Going to a food bank for food can help you feed your family and free up some of your money to pay your other monthly expenses.

 How to Speed Up the SSDI Application Process

 One of the best ways that you can make the SSDI application process go faster is to retain an experienced disability attorney to help you complete your application properly and provide the SSA with the information they need to make a decision.
 A lawyer can also file a prompt appeal on your behalf if this is necessary.
-To find out how The Injury & Disability Law Center can assist you, start a live chat to schedule your free consultation.
+To find out how The Injury and Disability Law Center can assist you, start a live chat to schedule your free consultation.